About Doc and Raider

 And then there’s:

 — Mik, Raider’s close friend.
 He was Raider’s sparring partner at the gym where they worked out when the boys lived in the States, and the friendship has continued despite being cross-border.
-A field construction manager, he’s married (as much as gays can be in that particular state of the country) to Kai, who’s taken over managing Elliot’s business.
+A field construction manager, he’s married to Kai, who’s taken over managing Elliot’s business.
 They’re involved in a polyamory relationship with Al, a former state trooper from Arizona.

 — Aiko, a transsexual waiter at Doc and Ray’s favourite restaurant.
-Also prone to the caustic.
+Prone to the pithy and caustic.

 The series also has occasional appearances by prominent figures in the news: President Obama is a regular, as are other politicos.
 Even Jesus stops by every now and then to share His frustration with organized religion.